Tamra: British Mandate

 At the time of the 1922 census of Palestine Tamra had a population of 1,111, all Muslims, increasing in the 1931 census to 1,258, all Muslims, in a total of 282 houses.

 In the 1945 statistics, Tamra had 1,830 inhabitants, all Muslims, while the total jurisdiction of the village was 30,559 dunams of land.
 1,564 dunams were used for plantations and irrigable land, 14,434 dunams for cereals, while 206 dunams were built-up (urban) land.

 State of Israel

 Tamra was captured by Israeli forces from the Arab Liberation Army and the Syrian Army in 1948 Arab–Israeli War as a part of Operation Dekel.
 On 20 May 1948 the civilian population had been evacuated on orders from Arab irregular forces.
-According to Benny Morris it was feared that the village would surrender to the Yishuv.
+According to Benny Morris, they feared that the village would surrender to the Yishuv.
 The city grew rapidly in the period of Israel's first years as a nation due to the influx of Palestinian refugees from destroyed nearby villages such as al-Birwa or al-Damun.
 Large percentages of the city's farming land was expropriated by Israeli authorities and allocated to farming cooperatives and nearby Jewish settlement towns such as Mitzpe Aviv.
 Tamra achieved local council status in 1956 and was declared a city in 1996.
+In 2020 the Israeli government approved plans to construct 5,270 housing units in the southern quarter.
+The plan includes public and transport infrastructure.

+On 14 June 2025, during an Iranian missile attack on Israel, a ballistic missile directly struck a house in Tamra, killing four people, including a mother, her two daughters, and another relative, and injuring 20 others.
+Asaf Cohen, an ex-officer of the Israeli Military Intelligence, commented shortly afterward that the Iranian strike was an obvious error, with Iran having aimed at an important target nearby, which he did not name explicitly.
+After the strike, a video surfaced online showing Israelis celebrating the attack with anti-Arab chants like "On the village, on the village" and "May your village burn," which was often sung by ultranationalist Jews.
+President Isaac Herzog described it as "appalling and disgraceful".